Create a food – Overview

 1. Open the food.

-2. On the Nutrients tab, in the Value column, enter the values for each nutrient per 100g (or, optionally, enter another weight in the Value field for Weight (g)).
+2. On the Nutrients tab, in the Override column, enter the values for each nutrient per 100g (or, optionally, enter another weight in the Override field for Weight (g)).

 3. Optional: Make notes about a nutrient in the Note column.